 If I had to do it again… I wouldn’t unless you have a lot of extra time to give a WordPress.org site the attention it needs.

-I used to use the free version JotForm, which would send queries straight to my inbox.
-I would respond individually to each client, send invoices through PayPal or I’d bring my free Square reader to events.
-Truthfully, I was mostly paid in cash in the beginning, so this worked great… for awhile.
-Even though I created email templates and I personalized them, I knew I would miss something important one day.
-It was too hands-on and a little cumbersome.
+In the early days of my business, I used the free version JotForm, which would send queries straight to my inbox.
+Then, I would respond individually to each client, send invoices through PayPal or I’d bring my free Square reader to events.
+That worked great for awhile, but as my business grew this became less and less reliable (and not as professional).

-Test drive Honeybook out 50% off for an entire year with my referral link (pure gold, you guys!):
+Test drive Honeybook out 50% off for an entire year with my referral link.

 There’s no denying how valuable email marketing is.
 Social media platforms do NOT belong to us and if anything happens or changes to our accounts, the algorithms, or the platforms themselves, we could potentially lose everything we’ve built and all our followers!
 Therefore, it’s important to build your email list, at a minimum, in case of emergency.